taylorcgaines/swatches/README.md

 * Filters (not necessary to search by)
   * 1 or 2 swipe, or when they mix it with a medium and swatch it.
 * Auto-complete on search and tags.
+* Some sort of "user trust level"
+* "Report this Swatch"

 ## "Would-Be-Nice"s
 * website based backend DB management